1. Why use this guide?

 19. Records held elsewhere

 The pre-nationalisation records of colliery companies operating in 1946 are deemed to be public records but are usually held in local authority record offices along with any surviving deeds and evidences of the companies.
 Some records of the National Coal Board and British Coal are also held in local authority record offices.
-Search the National Register of Archives for details.
+Search our catalogue and click on the record creators tab within your search results for details.

 The Coal Authority Mining Records Office holds records including all the coal-mine abandonment plans.
 These show areas of coal extraction, the extent of coaling operations and locations of mine entrances.